- £647 per week

 Bathroom: Modern shower bath with thermostat shower over with rain water head, WC, wash hand basin, feature tiled walls, tiled floor, heated towel radiator.

-Bedroom one: King size bed, bedside cabinet with two lamps, wardrobe, dressing table with drawers, mirror on top, club chair, small table
+Bedroom one: Zip and link bed, bedside cabinet with lamp X 2, wardrobe, dressing table with drawers, mirror on top, club chair, small table

 Bedroom two: Double bed, bedside cabinet with lamp, wardrobe with mirror doors, chest of drawers.